circleci/circleci-docs/jekyll/_cci2/custom-images.md

 FROM golang:1.8.0
 ```

 Refer to the [CircleCI Docker demo project](https://github.com/circleci/cci-demo-docker) for a custom image build from  `golang:1.8.0` because the project is using Go.
-See the [`FROM` command](https://docs.docker.com/engine/reference/builder/#from) DOcker documentation for more information.
+See the [`FROM` command](https://docs.docker.com/engine/reference/builder/#from) Docker documentation for more information.

 Add the tools required for your job by using the `RUN` command: